Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Definitions: Estimation and Prediction

 \subsection{Response Prediction}

 As opposed to distribution estimation, \defn{response prediction} is a task of returning a single output $\outputs \in \outputspace$ for a given input $\inputs \in \inputspace$.
-We thus define a \defn{predictor} as a function $\ftheta: \inputspace \to \outputspace$, which we attempt to learn $\ftheta$ based on the data $\data$ \citep{shalev2014understanding}.\footnote{A special case of response prediction, in which $\outputspace$ is a finite set, is also known as \defn{classification}.}

-The goal of prediction models is typically to minimize the expected loss defined for the output predictions, e.g., the misclassification error.
+We thus define a \defn{predictor} as a function $\ftheta: \inputspace \to \outputspace$, which we learn from the data $\data$ \citep{shalev2014understanding}.\footnote{A special case of response prediction, in which $\outputspace$ is a finite set, is also known as \defn{classification}.} The goal of prediction models is typically to minimize the expected loss defined for the output predictions, e.g., the misclassification error.